hipe/tmx/lib/skylab/basic/doc/issues/003-the-field-narrative.md

 # the field narrative :[#003]

+## introduction to basic fields

+see [#mh-053] the comprehensive list of field libraries to see how this fits in to the broader history of this kind of library.

 ## :#storypoint-1313

 i have no idea what happened here - it's as if we once used doc-test to